openebs-archive/openebs-docs/docs/cassandra.md

 <img src="/docs/assets/o-cassandra.png" alt="OpenEBS and Cassandra" style="width:400px;">

-This tutorial provides detailed instructions to run a Kudo operator based Cassandra StatefulsSets with OpenEBS storage and perform some simple database operations to verify the successful deployment and it's performance benchmark.
+This tutorial provides detailed instructions to run a Kudo operator based Cassandra StatefulSets with OpenEBS storage and perform some simple database operations to verify the successful deployment and it's performance benchmark.

 ## Introduction